-Since 1910, the Department of Pathology & Immunology has had a long and rich history of contributions to diagnostic pathology and patient care.
+Since 1910, the Washington University Department of Pathology and Immunology has had a long and rich history of contributions to diagnostic pathology and patient care.
 Our subspecialty model provides you with the expertise you need to provide a diagnosis with confidence.

 Areas of subspecialty expertise